Monster-hello/Lemon_Analyze_Summarize/README.md

 It was recommend using the Anaconda distribution to manage these requirements.

 # DATA
 DATA folder was used to store the temporary results of each steps.
-(Try to unzip before use it) (It was too big to upload on Git-hub so you can download it on my onedrive link)

 # Leipzig
 This folder contains the raw processed eeg data and other behavior scales, it is a zip file which means that you need to unzip it before using.
-(It was too big to upload on Git-hub so you can download it on my onedrive link)
+(It was too big to upload on Git-hub so you can download it on my onedrive link https://mcgill-my.sharepoint.com/:u:/r/personal/chen_liu6_mail_mcgill_ca/Documents/Leipzig.rar?csf=1&web=1&e=nVcZbK)

 # Toolbox
 This folder contains the essential toolbox : fooof_matlab-main (it contains the example files, too).